-Although we do not overall object to the Plan there are a number of matters that we wish to raise relating to the evidence base that in our view, once addressed, will reinforce the soundness of the Plan.
+Page 151 Although we do not overall object to the Plan there are a number of matters that we wish to raise relating to the evidence base that in our view, once addressed, will reinforce the soundness of the Plan.
 The Strategic Housing Market Assessment has been updated from that jointly prepared with Pendle.
 It uses statistical information from the 2012 SNHP issued in February 2015.
 You will be mindful that these in turn have been updated by the 2014 household projections published on 12th July 2016, which the SHMA will not have had time to assimilate into the projected figures.
 The SHMA makes reference in several places (1.10 & 7.5) to Pendle meeting its needs in isolation.
 The conclusions however, at 13.4, rightly recognise that the Pendle OAN (in the adopted not emerging CS) was adopted as part of an update to the SHMA which covered the whole HMA.
 In reaching the OAN for Pendle recognition was taken of the role Burnley would play in satisfying the housing requirement for the whole HMA not simply in Pendle.
 The Pendle OAN was not at any point considered in isolation but had regard to the whole HMA.
 In this respect the updated SHMA for Burnley should consider any implications for the HMA beyond the area defined in figure 1.2 which limits the HMA effectively to Burnley.
-A brief assessment of any implications should be added to the final report to ensure that any impacts of International and Aspinall Verdi for Pendle is dated 2013 and there will have been changes in the intervening period that have an impact on site viability.
-Following preferred options the Council commissioned HDH Planning and Development to undertake a whole plan viability assessment. the options do not have implications for the whole HMA.
+A brief assessment of any implications should be added to the final report to ensure that any impacts of the options do not have implications for the whole HMA.
 The evidence base that has been provided, which looks at site viability, does not readily tie into the findings of the viability study undertaken by Colliers International and Aspinall Verdi for Pendle.
 We were not able to find the actual viability appraisals in the evidence base which you will need to have going to the EIP.
 We would welcome working with you on better understanding the viability modelling you have undertaken so that we can ensure that our findings are robust across the HMA.
-I trust these comments are of assistance to you and we look forward to continuing to work with you on our cross boundary issues and the evidence base supporting our Plan preparations.
-1755 Royal Mail - Burnley General C General Background Royal Mail is the UK's designated Universal Postal Service Provider, supporting customers, businesses and communities across the country.
+I trust these comments are of assistance to you and we look forward to continuing to work with you on International and Aspinall Verdi for Pendle is dated 2013 and there will have been changes in the intervening period that have an impact on site viability.
+Following preferred options the Council commissioned HDH Planning and Development to undertake a whole plan viability assessment.
+175 5 Royal Mail - Burnley General General Background Royal Mail is the UK's designated Universal Postal Service Provider, supporting customers, businesses and communities across the country.
 This means it is the only company to have a statutory duty to collect and deliver letters six days a week (and packets five days a week) at an affordable and geographically uniform price to every address in the UK.
 Royal Mail's services are regulated by Ofcom.
 Royal Mail Properties Royal Mail owns the following property within the Borough of Burnley: Comments noted.
 The respondent's specific comments are recorded and responded to separately.